-With the scenarios of compromise identified, a financial institution can take steps to then define countermeasures to prevent, or mitigate the effects of, threats to the asset as part of a threat modelling exercise.
-Capture-the-flag exercises involve ethical or white hat hackers who are given a specific target within an organisation's IT infrastructure to "compromise".
-The hackers can use any tools and exploit any channel to reach the target within a time frame.
+&lt;sup>28 With the scenarios of compromise identified, a financial institution can take steps to then define countermeasures to prevent, or mitigate the effects of, threats to the asset as part of a threat modelling exercise.

-- privilege escalation, etc.).
-The "stop point" is crucial in containing the potential harm that may arise from the testing party's infiltration activities. - 10.15.4.
-Appropriate tools should be chosen to perform the test in accordance with the test objectives, approach, and methodology. - 10.15.5.
-An appropriate duration should be set commensurate with the test objectives, approach, and methodology.
-If such tests are performed on the production environment, the tests should not compromise the delivery of financial services to customers e.g., scheduling such tests outside of peak usage periods. - 10.15.6.
-All findings should be formally documented and prioritised according to the severity, impact, and likelihood of the identified vulnerabilities.
-Where appropriate, the financial institution should establish or adopt a risk rating methodology30 that would enable a standardised approach to classifying vulnerabilities relevant to their business impact on the financial institution.
-The financial institution should remediate all findings and retest them to validate the effectiveness of remediation prior to closure of the finding. - 10.16.
-Where appropriate and depending on the nature and objectives of the test or exercise, a financial institution should involve relevant stakeholders, such as the governing body, senior management, business functions, third party service provides and customers.
+- 10.3.4.c The approach and methodology of the test should be defined.
+The approach could take the form of the examples listed in 10.14 or other types of test approaches which are outcome-based (e.g., capture-the-flag).
+Where applicable, the testing methodology should include an agreed 'stop point' which can be used a criterion to evaluate the results of the test (e.g., compromising privileged account credentials, performing privilege escalation, etc.).
+The stop point is crucial in containing the potential harm that may arise from the testing party's infiltration activities. - 10.3.4.d Appropriate tools should be chosen to perform the test in accordance with the test objectives, approach, and methodology. - 10.3.4.e An appropriate duration should be set commensurate with the test objectives, approach, and methodology.
+If such tests are performed on the production environment, the tests should not compromise the delivery of financial services to customers e.g., scheduling such tests outside of peak usage periods. - 10.3.4.f All findings should be formally documented and prioritised according to the severity, impact, and likelihood of the identified vulnerabilities.
+Where appropriate, the financial institution should establish or adopt a risk rating methodology that would enable a standardised approach to classifying vulnerabilities relevant to their business impact on the financial institution.
+The financial institution should remediate all findings and retest them to validate the effectiveness of remediation prior to closure of the finding. - 10.3.5 Where appropriate and depending on the nature and objectives of the test or exercise, a financial institution should involve relevant stakeholders, such as the governing body, senior management, business functions, third party service provides and customers.